top of page

 - Began carving pumpkins for charity auctions.

-1998 - Worked with Ocean Shores contract to promote and organize.
-Convinced hotels to offer free rooms to sculptors and
+- Convinced hotels to offer free rooms to sculptors and

 added Chainsaw Carving to the event;